Bottle Bill Victories

 Public support for updating the Bottle Bill in Vermont is solid across the political spectrum, and the nation’s biggest recyclers of glass, aluminum and PET plastic support it as well.

-We applaud the House for passing this legislation.
+We applaud the House & Senate for passing this legislation.
 Legislators deserve credit for rejecting the dishonest tactics of the beverage giants and Vermont’s waste industry in advancing this bill.

 Vermont’s Bottle Bill program has long been hailed as the state’s most successful and popular recycling program.
 But since the law was first passed back in 1972, the state had been giving away unclaimed deposits – estimated to be worth well over $2 million per year – to beverage manufacturers and distributors.